onzfonz/comp227/src/content/5/en/part5b.md

 The `taskFormRef` variable acts as a reference to the component.
 This hook ensures the same reference (ref) that is kept throughout re-renders of the component.

-We also make the following changes to the `Togglable` component:
+We also need to make the following changes to the `Togglable` component:

 ```js
 import { useState, forwardRef, useImperativeHandle } from 'react' // highlight-line